Sequoia & Kings Canyon Are Open - No Reservations Are Required

 Dark Sky Festival

 Explore Visalia’s night skies with this star-filled itinerary highlighting great spots for star gazing.
-While some of the best night skies in California are deep in Sequoia & Kings Canyon National Parks’ back country, you don’t need to trek for miles out in the wilderness to see some of the most magnificent night skies.
-You will be in awe of the natural darkness throughout these national parks whether you are first time traveler or a seasoned pro.
+Some of the best night skies in California are in Sequoia & Kings Canyon National Parks and in the areas around the park.

 As you explore these areas after the sun goes down, you will have an experience like no other and be amazed by how it all comes alive under a dark night sky.